torrentkino/torrentkino/README.md

 	The bootstrap server will be addressed at this port.
 (Default: UDP/6881)

   * `-l`:
-	Lazy mode: This option sets a predefined bootstrap server like *router.utorrent.com* for example.
+	Lazy mode: This option sets multiple predefined bootstrap server like *router.utorrent.com* for example.

   * `-d`: